shuvooa707/BiyerFul/README.md

 # biyerful
 BiyerFul Is a PHP application made following MVC architechtural pattern.
-When building this application all the conventional coding rules like DRY, SOLID was given priority.
+When building this application, coding practices and principles like DRY, KISS SOLID etc was given priority.